postliminal/site-project-ece202/content/posts/4design.md

 ![room](/ecem202a_project/images/room.png)

 Data was collected at the UCLA campus in the Kerchoff lounge.
-RSSI measurements were taken using BLE and OpenThread Applications at fixed distances of one meter, two meters, and three meters from the receiver for three channels.
+RSS measurements were taken using BLE and OpenThread Applications at fixed distances of one meter, two meters, and three meters from the receiver for three channels.
 This data is is in the "Data" folder of the github.